 Believed to be the UK’s largest co-located battery with an onshore wind farm, the 22MW battery@pyc became operational in May 2018 at Pen y Cymoedd Wind Farm in South Wales.
 It was one of eight projects selected by National Grid to provide Enhanced Frequency Response service to the grid network.

 The project utilises lithium-ion batteries housed in shipping container units in this first for Wales.

-There will be a connection between the wind farm and the Battery Storage Facility.
-Therefore the batteries could either be powered from the wind farm, or could be powered directly from the grid.
+The wind farm and the Battery Storage Facility share grid infrastructure so the batteries can either be powered by the wind farm, or directly from the grid.

 What is Enhanced Frequency Response?

 Frequency response helps keep the electricity grid system at a frequency of 50Hz.
 Frequency response is provided by different energy generators and storage technologies, but Enhanced Frequency Response is a faster form of frequency response.

 Enhanced Frequency Response is defined by National Grid Electricity Transmission as being a service that achieves 100% active power output at 1 second (or less) of registering a frequency deviation.
 This is in contrast with existing frequency response services of Primary which have timescales of 10 seconds, and Secondary which has timescales of 30 seconds.
 This is a new service that is being developed to improve management of the system frequency pre-fault, i.e. to maintain the system frequency closer to 50Hz under normal operation.